NEED HELP WITH CHILD CUSTODY?

 - Nature and amount of contact with both parents, and

 - Habitual or continued use of illegal drugs

 As a California Court of Appeal stated, the standard is “an elusive guideline that belies rigid definition.”
 Its purpose is to maximize a child’s opportunity to develop into a stable, well- adjusted adult.
 (Adoption of Matthew B. (1991) 232 CA3d 1239, 1263, 284 CR 18.).
 How your case is presented and how the court perceives you is critical.
 Therefore, it is wise to make sure you have a skilled attorney with a proven track record fighting for you.

 If you decide to settle your custody matter, make sure you are comfortable with the arrangement.
 The court will give the existing order a substantial amount of deference should you ever want to modify it at a later time.
 For that reason, speaking with a family law attorney should be a top priority.

-Mr. Berenji has extensive experience handling child custody matters.
+Mr. Berenji has extensive experience handling all family law matters.
 This includes: